-- Before consideration is given to developing new infrastructure and public service $\stackrel{\text{May } 13,\ 2020}{-}$ 1.6.3 facilities: - a) the use of existing infrastructure and public service facilities should be optimized; and - b) opportunities for adaptive re-use should be considered, wherever feasible. - 1.6.4 Infrastructure and public service facilities should be strategically located to support the effective and efficient delivery of emergency management services, and to ensure the protection of public health and safety in accordance with the policies in Section 3.0: Protecting Public Health and Safety. - 1.6.5 Public service facilities should be co-located in community hubs, where appropriate, to promote cost-effectiveness and facilitate service integration, access to transit and active transportation.
+- a) financially viable over their life cycle, which may be demonstrated through asset management planning; and - b) available to meet current and projected needs. - 1.6.2 Planning authorities should promote green infrastructure to complement infrastructure. - 1.6.3 Before consideration is given to developing new infrastructure and public service facilities: - a) the use of existing infrastructure and public service facilities should be optimized; and - b) opportunities for adaptive re-use should be considered, wherever feasible. - 1.6.4 Infrastructure and public service facilities should be strategically located to support the effective and efficient delivery of emergency management services, and to ensure the protection of public health and safety in accordance with the policies in Section 3.0: Protecting Public Health and Safety. - 1.6.5 Public service facilities should be co-located in community hubs, where appropriate, to promote cost-effectiveness and facilitate service integration, access to transit and active transportation.